rshom/old_site/pages/now.md

 **_(This is a [now](http://www.nownownow.com/about) page, and if you have your own site, [you should make one](http://www.nownownow.com/about), too.)_**

-I have seperated from the Navy and am currently traveling the world.
-I have been keeping an Adventure Log as a private Facebook group.
-Contact me on Facebook, if you want to be invited.
-While writing this, I am in Cordoba, Spain.
+I'm living in Newport, RI and temporarily working in CT for [Viking Equipment](http://vikingequip.com) as a project manager.

-I am currently applying for work as an engineer.
-[Click here](/hire) if you are interested in working with me or know someone who may be.
+I am also looking for engineering work.
+[Click here](/work) if you're interested in working with me.

-This update was 04 March 2017.
+This update was 11 May 2017.